-Does Arizona allow a non-parent, such as a grandparent, to request custody?
+Does Arizona allow a third party, such as a grandparent, to request visitation?

-Since the legal parents have the fundamental right to custody of their child(ren), as a grandparent, you will be required to prove that awarding custody to the legal parents would not be in the best interest of the kid(s).
+Since legal parents have a fundamental right to the care and custody of their child(ren), as a third party, you will be required to prove that awarding visitation to you is in the child(ren)'s best interests.

 Third party matters are difficult due to the burden the third party must carry and should not be advanced without the advice of an attorney.
 If you are considering filing for third party rights, contact one of our experienced Arizona family law attorneys at the law firm of Curry, Pearson & Wooten, PLC by calling 602-258-1000 or toll free at 1-888-AZLAWCOM (888-929-5292).
 One of our Arizona family law attorney can assist you.